GTfort/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 Our collaborators, [Houston Inc.](https://houston-inc.com/), [Terveystalo](https://www.terveystalo.com/en/) and [Smartly.io](https://www.smartly.io/), have given the <i>promise of a job interview</i> for everyone who completes the course and the project work with maximum credits (14 + 10).

-This means that the student can, if they so choose to, sign up for a job interview with a collaborator who has given the promise.
+This means that the student can, if they so choose to, sign up for a job interview with a collaborator who has made the promise.
 The teacher of the course, Matti Luukkainen, will send instructions to the student after the courses have been completed with maximum credits.

 You need to be a resident of Finland to participate in these interviews.